mohd-afeef-badri/psd/docs/elastodynamics.md

 > The timing report includes the breakdown of solver phases, but only for the **final time step**.

 Use these logs to analyze performance bottlenecks and compare scalability between sequential and parallel executions.

+---

+## 📚 Additional Exercises

+These exercises are designed to deepen your understanding of the various features and numerical strategies available in PSD.
+They allow you to experiment with performance optimization, modeling approaches, and elastodynamics enhancements.

+#### Exercise 1 – Time Discretization Comparison

+Use the `-timelog` flag to explore how different time integration schemes affect solver performance.
+Start by comparing **Newmark-β** and **Generalized-α** time discretizations, then try out other time integrators available in PSD.

+**Tasks:**
+* Solve the same elastodynamics problem using different time schemes.
+* Use both `PSD_Solve` (parallel) and `PSD_Solve_Seq` (sequential) to compare performance.
+* Record timing, accuracy, and solver behavior for each case.
+Refer to the PSD documentation for a list of supported time integration schemes.

+#### Exercise 2 – Mesh Refinement and Convergence Study

+PSD supports post-partitioning mesh refinement using the `-split` flag at solver level.
+This flag refines each triangle (or tetrahedron) into smaller ones:

+* `-split 1` → 4 elements per original element
+* `-split 2` → 16 elements, and so on
+* In general, `-split n` results in $4^n$ times more elements in 2D

+**Suggested Usage:**

+<pre><code>
+PSD_Solve -np 2 Main.edp -mesh ./../Meshes/2D/bar-dynamic.msh -v 0 -split 2
+</code></pre>

+This refines each triangle of the `bar-dynamic.msh` mesh into 4 smaller triangles.

+**Try this to:**
+* Assess mesh convergence of the solution
+* Analyze computational time vs. accuracy
+* Explore scaling behavior with parallel computing

+#### Exercise 3 – Live Visualization with OpenGL Debug Mode

+The `-debug` flag (used during preprocessing) activates a live OpenGL visualization of the displacement field.
+This feature is helpful for quick visual feedback during development or exploratory simulations.

+**Step 1: Preprocess with Debug Mode**

+<pre><code>
+PSD_PreProcess -dimension 2 -problem elastodynamics -dirichletconditions 1 -tractionconditions 1 \
+-timediscretization newmark_beta -postprocess uav -timelog -debug
+</code></pre>

+**Step 2: Solve with Visualization Enabled**

+<pre><code>
+PSD_Solve -np 2 Main.edp -mesh ./../Meshes/2D/bar-dynamic.msh -v 0 -wg
+</code></pre>

+The additional `-wg` flag enables OpenGL graphics rendering during solving.

+#### Exercise 4 – Accelerated Solving with GoFast Plugins (GFP)

+PSD includes a high-performance computing kernel known as **GoFast Plugins (GFP)**, which uses optimized C++ structures for various compute-heavy operations.
+This feature is **disabled by default**, but can be activated using the `-useGFP` flag during preprocessing.

+**Step 1: Preprocess with GFP Enabled**
+<pre><code>
+PSD_PreProcess -dimension 2 -problem elastodynamics -dirichletconditions 1 -tractionconditions 1 \
+-timediscretization newmark_beta -postprocess uav -useGFP
+</code></pre>

+**Step 2: Solve the Problem**
+<pre><code>
+PSD_Solve -np 2 Main.edp -mesh ./../Meshes/2D/bar-dynamic.msh -v 0 -wg
+</code></pre>

+Combine with `-timelog` to measure the performance improvement.

+**Try this out with other problems** from the tutorial to evaluate the speedup offered by GFP.
+It is often beneficial to keep this flag enabled by default for larger problems.